A Culpepper Place employee brings nutritious food and drink on a tray to a resident who is sitting in an armchair.

 • Dairy and other calcium-rich foods

-Planning meals can be a fun, collaborative activity.
+Meal plans can be a fun, collaborative activity.
 Work with friends or family to serve a healthy meal that all can enjoy.
 You can also be creative about how to present your food or what seasonings or flavors to incorporate.
 Not only is cooking great for you physically, it comes with many psychological benefits as well.

 Maintain food safety

-Your immune system weakens as you age, making you more susceptible to illness.
+Your immune system weakens as you age making you more susceptible to illness.
 This makes food safety even more important, as food poisoning can quickly turn into a severe health risk.
 Follow these tips to stay safe while you dine:

 • Store your food right.
 Don’t thaw a frozen item before you’re ready to cook it or you may run the risk of dangerous bacteria growing in it.
 Check the expiration dates on your food often to prevent yourself from eating food that has become unsafe to eat.